By Ramzy Baroud

 The United States' attitude towards Jerusalem, however, has been marred with contradictions.
 Since 1995, the US position has been divided between the historically pro-Israel US Congress, and equally pro-Israel, but slightly more pragmatic White House.

-In October 1995, the US Congress passed the Jerusalem Embassy Act.
+Jerusalem Embassy Act.
 The act passed by an overwhelming majority in both House and Senate.
 It called Jerusalem the undivided capital of Israel and urged the State Department to move the US Embassy from Tel Aviv to Jerusalem.

 The US administration at the time protested the violation of protocol as such a decision is the responsibility of the executive branch, not lawmakers beholden to Israel's influential lobby in Washington.